Hannibal730/3D-Lidar-wall-detection_ws/README.md

 ![Image](https://github.com/user-attachments/assets/eb5d5b71-2520-4a21-a707-2b4c15f6c24e)

 1. **Subscribe to `/velodyne_points`:** Receives raw `PointCloud2` messages from the LiDAR.
-2. **VoxelGrid Filter:** Apply a PCL `VoxelGrid` filter to downsample the cloud.
+2. **VoxelGrid Filter:** Apply a PCL `ApproximateVoxelGrid` filter to downsample the cloud.
 A 3D grid of tiny boxes is overlaid on the points and each occupied voxel is replaced by the centroid of its points.
-3. **Height (PassThrough) Filter:** Use a PCL `PassThrough` filter on the z-axis to remove points outside a set height range (e.g. keep 0 m < z < 2 m).
-This focuses the segmentation on plausible wall heights.
+3. **ROI (PassThrough) Filter:** Use a PCL `PassThrough` filter on the x, y, z-axis to remove points out of ROI (e.g. keep 0 m < z < 2 m).
+This focuses the segmentation on plausible walls.
 4. **Planar Segmentation (RANSAC):** Run `pcl::SACSegmentation` with `SACMODEL_PLANE` and `SAC_RANSAC` to find the dominant planar surface in the filtered cloud.
 Points within a distance threshold of the fitted plane are marked as inliers.
 In effect, this extracts points belonging to the largest vertical plane (i.e., a wall) in the scene.
 5. **Publish `/detected_wall`:** The inlier points (the segmented wall) are published as a new `PointCloud2`.
 These points represent the detected wall surfaces in the LiDAR view.